 There are no calculated value adjustments if additional acquisitions of the same raw material are made in the reporting period.

-For semi-finished and finished products:
+Semi-finished and finished products:

 |Inventory turnover rate||Value adjustment|